AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/ess-dashboards.md

     **Default**

-    1. To make this dashboard the default for your BI account, click <span class="btn">Make Default</span>.
+    1. To make this dashboard the default for your BI account, click **Make Default**.

     **Remove**